 On January 10, 2020, our then-serving directors delivered director standstill commitments (as to purchases of shares of our common stock) to us, as described in our Current Report on Form 8-K filed with the SEC on January 13, 2020, which extended until the later of (i) two years and (ii) the date upon which the director's service as a member of the Board ends.
 Messrs.
-Jacullo and Kamin agreed to extend their standstill commitments until at least June 1, 2023 pursuant to the Stipulation.
+Jacullo and Kamin agreed to extend their standstill commitments until the later of (i) June 1, 2023 and (ii) the date upon which each director's service on the Board ends, pursuant to the Stipulation.